Back to Sustainability

 6. People's Business Credit (KUR)

-In 2023, BCA disbursed Rp 598 billion in KUR, increased by 25.2% from Rp 478 billion in 2022.
+In 2024, BCA disbursed Rp783.3 billion in KUR, increased by 31% from Rp598.8 billion in 2023.
 BCA finances KUR that has a direct economic impact on the community, increasing the activity and creativity of people in underdeveloped areas.
 Some types of people's businesses that are funded include handicrafts, processed products, animal husbandry, and nurseries.

 BCA KUR applications can be made by visiting the nearest branch or online through the KUR webform at bca.co.id.
 To facilitate and reach a wider range of small business actors in applying for KUR, BCA is also developing a digital application, LOUISE (Loan Origination Unified System for Enterprise), which is an application integrated with the bca.co.id website.